syamdanda/Java-Interview-Preparation/README.md

 What’s s transient variable <br/>
 Is Sizeof a keyword <br/>
 What do you understand by private, protected and public <br/>
+What will be the problem if you don't override hashCode() method <br/>

 ## 2. Oops